apdullahyayik/TrTokenizer/README.md

 git clone https://github.com/apdullahyayik/TrTokenizer.git
 ```

-The library will be avaliable at pypi.
+The library will be avaliable at pypi in the near future.

 ## Usage